 Dipping sauces in the context of condiments served on the side are found all over Asia.
 They're served on the side of a cooked dish and the cooked meat, seafood or vegetable is either dipped in it or tiny spoonfuls of the mixture are poured over the cooked food or rice, or both.
 The closest English translation would be a “dipping sauce” except that they really aren't sauces but, essentially, condiments.
 Flavor enhancers (which makes them akin to a seasoning) that are desirable but not exactly necessary.

-On the next pages are instructions for making four of the most well-known dipping sauces in Southeast Asian cooking.
+Here are instructions for making two of the most well-known dipping sauces in Southeast Asian cooking.

 Satay peanut sauce consists of two parts: the peanut mixture and the chili mixture.
-If you've been wondering some satay peanut sauces have a lighter color than others, it has to do with the ratio between the two two mixtures.
-Light colored satay peanut sauce has fewer chilies.
+If you've been wondering some satay peanut sauces have a lighter color than others, it has to do with the ratio between the two mixtures.
+Light-colored satay peanut sauce has fewer chilies.